 Visiting Speakers, whilst on the School site, will be escorted and supervised by a School employee at all times.
-On attending the School, Visiting Speakers will be required to show original current identification documents including a photograph such as a passport or photo card driving licence.
+On attending the School, Visiting Speakers will be required to show original current identification (such as a passport or photo card driving licence) including a photograph such as a passport or photo card driving licence.
 The School shall also keep a formal register of visiting speakers retained in line with its Data Protection Policy.